electron-userland/spectron/docs/migration.md

 ### Configuration

 These are the old configuration values (passed into the Spectron constructor) and their equivalents in the new Spectron.
-There are some equivalents missing from the new version, these will be added in time - some possible replacements are detailed here.
+There are some equivalents missing from the new version, these will be added in time - some possible replacements are detailed.
 More details on configuration can be found [here](configuration.md).

 - `path` - Replaced by `appPath` and `appName` in the `spectronOpts` section of the config file.
 - `args` - This was an array of arguments to pass to the Electron application.
 It has been replaced with an environment variable which needs to be set in the config file so that it is available to WDIO before it starts.
 See [here](https://sites.google.com/a/chromium.org/chromedriver/capabilities) for details on Chromium arguments.